brentcroft/pi-cam-object-detection-service/README.md

     CALENDAR_IMAGE_STORE=/demo
     CALENDAR_DETECTION_STORE=/demo
     CALENDAR_IMAGE_RAW=True

+Note that:
+.
+The actual detection frame rate is ~ 0.4 images/second
-Towards the end of the animation, minimum score thresholds for some of the classes were increased to 0.999, then to zero, and then back to 0.4
+.
+Towards the end of the animation, minimum score thresholds for some of the classes were increased to 0.999, then to zero, and then back to 0.4.
-(configuration is refreshed on every cycle).

-The boxed images were collected from **/demo** and then compressed into an animation (using https://ezgif.com/optimize).
+The boxed image files were collected from **/demo**, and then compressed into an animation (using https://ezgif.com/optimize).

 ## Please Note